Skip to main content

 HR Excellence in Research Award

-HR Excellence in ResearchThe University participates in the European Commission's HR in Excellence in Research Award, which is assessed every two years through self-assessment.
-The award is given to organisations which can demonstrate a robust and public implementation strategy of improving the career development of researchers.
-The University was awarded HR Excellence in Research in 2013.
+HR Excellence in ResearchThe University participates in the European Commission's HR in Excellence in Research Award, which is assessed every three years through self-assessment.
+The award is given to organisations which can demonstrate a robust and public implementation strategy of improving the career development of researchers, as described by the Researcher Development Concordat.
+The University was first awarded HR Excellence in Research in 2013.

-Our award is led by the Research Culture and People Sub-Committee working closely with the ECR Sub-Committee.
-Both Sub-Committees report directly to Research and Innovation Committee.
+Our award is led by the Research Culture and People Sub-Committee working closely with the ECR Forum.
+Both groups report directly to Research and Innovation Committee.
+Our 2023-2026 action plan has been developed from our five research culture aims.

 2023 Ten-year review